rverdile/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 NewContainerContainerPushRepositoryResponseWithDefaults instantiates a new ContainerContainerPushRepositoryResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetDescription

-`func (o *ContainerContainerPushRepositoryResponse) GetDescription() string`

-GetDescription returns the Description field if non-nil, zero value otherwise.

-### GetDescriptionOk

-`func (o *ContainerContainerPushRepositoryResponse) GetDescriptionOk() (*string, bool)`

-GetDescriptionOk returns a tuple with the Description field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDescription

-`func (o *ContainerContainerPushRepositoryResponse) SetDescription(v string)`

-SetDescription sets Description field to given value.

-### HasDescription

-`func (o *ContainerContainerPushRepositoryResponse) HasDescription() bool`

-HasDescription returns a boolean if a field has been set.

-### SetDescriptionNil

-`func (o *ContainerContainerPushRepositoryResponse) SetDescriptionNil(b bool)`

- SetDescriptionNil sets the value for Description to be an explicit nil

-### UnsetDescription
-`func (o *ContainerContainerPushRepositoryResponse) UnsetDescription()`

-UnsetDescription ensures that no value is present for Description, not even an explicit nil
-### GetLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHref() string`

-GetLatestVersionHref returns the LatestVersionHref field if non-nil, zero value otherwise.

-### GetLatestVersionHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHrefOk() (*string, bool)`

-GetLatestVersionHrefOk returns a tuple with the LatestVersionHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) SetLatestVersionHref(v string)`

-SetLatestVersionHref sets LatestVersionHref field to given value.

-### HasLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) HasLatestVersionHref() bool`

-HasLatestVersionHref returns a boolean if a field has been set.

-### GetPulpCreated

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpCreated() time.Time`

-GetPulpCreated returns the PulpCreated field if non-nil, zero value otherwise.

-### GetPulpCreatedOk

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpCreatedOk() (*time.Time, bool)`

-GetPulpCreatedOk returns a tuple with the PulpCreated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpCreated

-`func (o *ContainerContainerPushRepositoryResponse) SetPulpCreated(v time.Time)`

-SetPulpCreated sets PulpCreated field to given value.

-### HasPulpCreated

-`func (o *ContainerContainerPushRepositoryResponse) HasPulpCreated() bool`

-HasPulpCreated returns a boolean if a field has been set.

 ### GetPulpHref